JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 - Switch views between **Table**, **Graph**, **Raw JSON**, and **Pretty JSON**.

-- Share the query, providing a popup box with the weblink to copy and share.
+- Share the query, using a provided weblink to copy and share.

-- Save the query, where you give it a title, description, and optionally some tags to save it to your own query library.
+- Save the query, where you give it a title, description and, optionally, some tags to save it to your own query library.

-- Close or remove this result panel from the page.
+- Close or remove this results panel from the page.

 The second set of controls (above the selected asset node) allows you to: